Coast to Forest: Mental Health Promotion in Rural Oregon

 Replication

-Engage in community-based work with a lens of cultural humility and a focus on maintaining current and developing new and trusted relationships with community partners.
-With Community Conversations, for example, this project aimed to advance the work that was already being done in one local county by creating a space and structure for community leaders to share the strengths, gaps, and action areas of their local behavioral health system with one another to increase cohesion and collaboration.
+- Engage in community-based work with a lens of cultural humility and a focus on maintaining current and developing new and trusted relationships with community partners.
+This requires dedicated time and resources to do well.
+Community Conversations, for example, aimed to advance the work that was already being done in multiple counties by creating a space and structure for community leaders to share the strengths, gaps, and action areas of their local behavioral health system with one another to increase cohesion and collaboration.

 Topics